jackmiller2708/task-manager/README.md

 1. @core - The core layer
     - Contains the core mechanism of the project: data access, utility interfaces, services, ...
-2. @domain/application - The application layer
+2. @domain/application - The domain/application layer
+    - This layer is a combination of both domain and application layer for the sake of simplicity
-    - Contains the business logic of the project: domain services, app services, entities, models, app constants, ...
+    - Contains the domain and business logic: domain services, repositories, entities, app services, ...
 3. @presentation - The presentation
     - Contains the UI logic of the project: components, stores, UI constants, ...